 How to Choose a Checking Account

 Before you open one, you’ll want to make sure you choose the right checking account for your financial needs.
-For starters, you want to be comfortable with bank you’ve chosen.
+For starters, you want to be comfortable with the bank you’ve chosen.
 Do you want a major bank with ATM and branch locations all over the country?
 Or would you prefer an online bank that requires all deposits and transfers to be made electronically?
 You may also want to consider the bank’s customer service ratings and reviews.
 These factors can make or break your experience with a bank.

 Once you’ve decided you like a bank, you can dive into its checking account options.
 First off, research all the fees you might face with each account.
 Many big banks tend to charge a monthly maintenance fee, while online banks often offer free checking accounts.
 You can usually have a monthly maintenance fee waived by meeting certain requirements, like direct deposits or a minimum account balance.
 Some accounts require a minimum monthly balance as a standard, charging a penalty if your balance falls below the limit.